Code Benchmarks Should Prioritize Rigor, Reliability, and Reproducibility: Guideline Design

 \subsection{Study Design}

 Our study consists of four steps (Figure~\ref{fig:workflow}).
 All steps are explained as follows.

 \textbf{Step 1.
 Guideline Construction}.
 To begin with, we \textbf{\textit{sketched the initial guidelines}} for each phase in the benchmark development lifecycle (Section~\ref{sec:lifecycle}, Figure~\ref{fig:lifecycle}) by reviewing existing literature~\citep{suppes1962basic,zheng2023survey,study-llm4testgen2024,reuel2024betterbenchassessingaibenchmarks} and brainstorming.
 After that, we \textbf{\textit{refined the guidelines}} through a series of interviews with various stakeholders, including model developers and benchmark builders, allowing for the addition, deletion, or modification of criteria based on expert feedback and practical insights.
-This phase concludes with the \textbf{\textit{finalization}} of our guidelines, \name.
-This detailed checklist consists of \textit{\textbf{55 criteria}} over the benchmark lifecycle, providing effective guidelines for rigorous and reliable benchmark development.

-\textbf{Step 2.
-Literature Profiling}.
-This step begins by \textbf{\textit{collecting related benchmarks}} according to their publication time, venue, and coding tasks, and then employing techniques like \textbf{\textit{snowballing}} to ensure a comprehensive collection.
-This step leads to 274 code-related benchmarks for study.
-The detailed statistics can be found in the Appendix~\ref{app:full-list}.
-This step is followed by \textbf{\textit{profiling}} each selected benchmark through a thorough review of \textit{corresponding papers} and examination of \textit{the released artifacts} or homepages associated with these benchmarks.
-The phase is completed by \textbf{\textit{reporting statistics}} that highlight overall trends, pros, and cons identified during the profiling, providing a structured overview of existing benchmarks.

-\textbf{Step 3.
-Focused Case Study}.
-After obtaining an overall impression of existing benchmarks, we \textbf{\textit{selected 30 (= 5 * 6) representative benchmarks}} from top-5 tasks, with top-5 highly-cited benchmarks plus the latest 1 benchmark (Appendix~\ref{app:list-focus}).
-Each selected benchmark is then \textbf{\textit{analyzed against}} \name, examining how well they meet the established criteria, studying their overall statistics, and identifying both exemplary and poor cases.
-Insights and references from existing literature are also incorporated to enrich the analysis, providing a deeper understanding of the benchmarks' performance and areas for improvement.
+In order to allow more flexibility and increase the practicality of the guideline, we prioritized them with $\bigstar \bigstar$ (Highly important), $\bigstar \bigstar \bigstar$ (Important), and $\bigstar$ (Optional).
+We hope the design of this indicator may better help benchmark developers balance efficiency with rigor.